The Amazing Spider-Man (comic strip): History

-Story arcs in the newspaper strip varied in length (one storyline ran for seven months), but most ran for eight to 12 weeks.
-While the strip mostly featured the same characters as the comic book, the storylines were nearly all originals and did not share the same continuity.
+Story arcs in the newspaper strip have varied in length (one storyline ran for seven months), but most last eight to 12 weeks.
+While the strip mostly features the same characters as the comic book, the storylines were nearly all originals and did not share the same continuity.
 As of 2010, there had only been three story arcs featured in both the strip and the comic book: "The Wedding!"
 (1987), "The Mutant Agenda" (1993–1994), and "Spider-Man: Brand New Day" (2008).
 In the case of "Brand New Day", reader reaction to the continuity change ("Brand New Day" establishes that the marriage between lead characters Peter Parker and Mary Jane Watson never happened) was so negative that Lee opted to reveal the entire story had been a bad dream.
 Many characters of the strip have never appeared in other media, including the Rattler, the Protector, and Carole Jennings.

-Guest stars in the newspaper strip included Wolverine, Daredevil, and Doctor Strange.
+Guest stars in the newspaper strip have included Wolverine, Daredevil, and Doctor Strange.
 Villains included Doctor Doom, Kraven the Hunter, the Rhino and Mysterio.
 One storyline featuring the Sandman referenced the events of the 2007 feature film Spider-Man 3.

 Following the death of Stan Lee in November 2018, the strip continued to be published with his name still credited.
 (Long-time Marvel comics writer Roy Thomas had been plotting and/or ghost writing the strip under Lee's supervision since 2000.)
 In March 2019 it was announced the strip would be undergoing creative changes; ostensibly, new content was "temporarily" being put on hold, to be replaced with reprints of previous adventures.
-Saviuk and Thomas both announced their departures from the strip, and no announcement was made about any new writer and/or artist taking over the production of new material.
+Saviuk and Thomas both announced their departures from the strip, and no announcement was made about any new writer or artist taking over the production of new material.

 On March 23, 2019, the final original newspaper Amazing Spider-Man strip was published.
-All subsequently published strips have been reprints, and no plans have been announced for any new artist and/or writer to revive or reboot the strip.
+All subsequently published strips have been reprints.
+Distribution of the reprints ended on October 21, 2023, replaced by a revival of Flash Gordon.